-Budgets are adopted by the City of Augusta, Georgia for the Authority on a total revenues and total expenditures basis.
+The City of Augusta, Georgia determines the annual appropriation of funding for the Authority.
 All budgets are prepared on a basis consistent with accounting principles generally accepted in the United States of America.
+The Authority's annual operating budget is established and approved by the Authority Board subsequent to notification of the Authority's annual appropriation from the City.